Emergency Notification System Procedures and Protocols

 Dons Alert is a system that allows the University of San Francisco's Department of Public Safety to send emergency notifications to the USF community.
 Notifications may be sent via email, phone call, and SMS text message to mobile devices.
 Through this system, communication will be sent out with instructions on where to go, what to do, whom to contact, and other information.
 The Department of Public Safety will determine whether notification to the community should occur.
 Notifications will be sent to all registered devices.

 Family and community members can Opt In to register their cell phone.
-Text "DONSALERT2023" to 226787.
+Text "DONSALERT2024" to 226787 to register for the 2024-2025 academic year.
 Message and data rates may apply.

 Public Safety Timely Warnings